collegerecipes/collegerecipes.github.io/_basic/sourdough.md

 **10:00am:**

 Remove the cast-iron pan from the oven and dust it with flour.
-Place your dough on it, score it (optional) and cover with aluminium.
+Place your dough on it, score it and cover with aluminium.
 Bake in oven for 20mn with a tray of water at the bottom.
 After 20mn, remove the aluminium and the tray from the oven and bake for another 25mn at 242°C.

 That's it, you've made your own sourdough bread!
 Enjoy with butter and sea salt (or whatever your heart desires).